PeculiarVentures/node-webcrypto-ossl/README.md

 # node-webcrypto-ossl
-A WebCrypto Polyfill for Node in typescript built on OpenSSL
+A WebCrypto Polyfill for Node in TypeScript built on OpenSSL

 ## Installation